Xe/site/blog/vlang-update-2020-06-17.markdown

 series: v
 ---

+EDIT(Xe): 2020 M12 22

+Hi Hacker News.
+Please read the below notes.
+I am now also blocked by the V team on Twitter.

+<blockquote class="twitter-tweet"><p lang="und" dir="ltr"><a href="https://t.co/WIqX73GB5Z">pic.twitter.com/WIqX73GB5Z</a></p>&mdash; Cadey A. Ratio (@theprincessxena) <a href="https://twitter.com/theprincessxena/status/1341525594715140098?ref_src=twsrc%5Etfw">December 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+EDIT(Xe): 2020 M06 23

+I do not plan to make any future update posts about the V programming language in the future.
+The V community is something I would really rather not be associated with.
+This is an edited-down version of the post that was released last week (2020 M06 17).

+As of the time of writing this note to the end of this post and as far as I am aware, I am banned from being able to contribute to the V language in any form.
+I am therefore forced to consider that the V project will respond to criticism of their language with bans.
+This subjective view of reality may not be accurate to what others see.

+I would like to see this situation result in a net improvement for everyone involved.
+V is an interesting take on a stagnant field of computer science, but I cannot continue to comment on this language or give it any of the signal boost I have given it with this series of posts.

+Thank you for reading.
+I will continue with my normal posts in the next few days.

+Be well.

 # V Update - June 2020

 Every so often I like to check in on the [V Programming Language][vlang].
 It's been